Justice Society of America Comic Book Price Guide

 It didn't last too long, but the buzz was enough that they made it to All-Star Comics #74, in September of 1978.

-A brief run for the JSA in Adventure Comics in 1979 (Issues #461-466) was the last time the JSA would have a book of their own.
+A brief run for the Justice Society of America in Adventure Comics in 1979 (Issues #461-466) was the last time the JSA would have a book of their own.

 The legacy of the so-called Earth Two heroes would live on for a time in the All-Star Squadron (a parallel super-team set during WWII), Infinity Inc. (featuring children and wards of the JSA), and occasional crossovers with the JLA, until the events of the Crisis.

-That effectively ended business for the JSA, with the merging of Earth One and Earth Two creating tremendous confusion about what actually had taken place, and what was now canonical.
+That effectively ended business for the Justice Society of America, with the merging of Earth One and Earth Two creating tremendous confusion about what actually had taken place, and what was now canonical.
 In effect, the JSA were retconned out of existence.

 Have Your Justice Society of America Comics Valued!

-If you've got some old comics featuring the JSA (including Golden-Age issues of All-Star Comics, Silver Age crossovers, especially in the pages of the Justice League of America, or the Bronze Age return of the JSA in a revived All-Star Comics and Adventure Comics), then click here to have them valued FREE by Sell My Comic Books!
+If you've got some old comics featuring the JSA, or other similar comics, then click here to have them valued FREE by Sell My Comic Books!

 Learn the values of the individual superheroes who appear in JSA comic books, including Wonder Woman, Superman, Batman, Green Lantern, and many more.